codingbyfreddish/Portfolio-Project-1/README.md

     <img src="./assets/images/readme.md/logo.png" width="40%">

 * #### About Us Section
     * Contains a short description about the club.
-Such as location and purpose.
     * Contains a padel related image of a women and a man.
     * Contains a short list of some core values for the club.
     <br>